What Level Should My English Be For a TEFL Course?

-Doing a TEFL course can be the beginning of a whole new life for many people.
-Having a TEFL certificate opens the doors to travelling and teaching wherever your itchy feet want to take you.
-Can anyone complete one?
-Well, sort of.
-The question you need to ask yourself is what level should my english be for a TEFL course?
-If you are a native english speaker then chances are that you have nothing to worry about.
-If english is not your native language, it is a little bit more complex.
-The best way to explore whether or not you are eligible is to complete a tefl english exam.
-Which we will get to shortly.
+The question you need to ask yourself is what level should my English be for a TEFL course?
+If you are a native English speaker then chances are that you have nothing to worry about.
+If English is not your native language, it is a little bit more complex.
+The best way to explore whether or not you are eligible is to complete a TEFL English exam.
+But we’ll get to this shortly.

-A lot of people out there believe that because a Level TEFL course is 168 hours that it isn’t a “real” qualification and anyone can do it.
+A lot of people out there believe that because a Level 5 TEFL course is 168 hours that it isn’t a “real” qualification and anyone can do it.
 There are other people out there that think that if you can speak English, you can simply teach English.
-We think it is fair to say that anyone who has spent an hour in an EFL classroom will be quick to point out that it is far from the truth.
-To put it lightly.
+We think it is fair to say that anyone who has spent an hour in an EFL classroom will be quick to point out that both of those are far from the truth

 What requirements do you need to do a TEFL course?

 There are a variety of different factors that different TEFL providers can have as minimum requirements to complete their TEFL courses.
 Some TEFL courses require you to have a Bachelor’s degree.
 Others only require a school-leaving certificate.
-All TEFL courses only accept TEFL trainees who are older than 18 years of age.
+The majority of TEFL courses only accept TEFL trainees who are older than 18 years old.
 You will need to find out the specific course requirements of the TEFL course you want to do.
-However there is one TEFL course requirement which all TEFL courses have.
+However, there is one TEFL course requirement which all TEFL courses have.

-To be able to teach English as a Foreign Language effectively you need to have a solid foundation in the theories of teaching and learning.
-A good grasp of the English language and a certain skill set, all of which are dealt with on the TEFL course.
+To be able to teach English as a foreign language effectively you need to have a solid foundation in the theories of teaching and learning, a good grasp of the English language, and a certain skill set, all of which are dealt with on the TEFL course.
 Consequently, there is a language level requirement to sign up for a TEFL course.
-This is where

-Native speakers of English will naturally be above the minimum standard of English needed for a TEFL course while non-native speakers should have an English level of C1.
-Taking a TEFL english exam is the best way to examine whether or not you are at this level of proficiency in the language.
+This is where native speakers of English will naturally be above the minimum standard of English needed for a TEFL course while non-native speakers should have an English level of C1.
+Taking a TEFL English exam is the best way to examine whether or not you are at this level of proficiency in the language.

 What does C1 mean?

 Someone who wants to do the TEFL course will need to measure at a C1 or Advanced level of English.
 This is similar to any other course of study that is conducted in English.
-A certain mastery of the language is needed to deal with the course materials and texts, more so in this case because it is an English teaching qualification.
+A certain mastery of the language is needed to deal with the course materials and texts.
+Besides, you can’t teach a language if you can’t speak the language!

-How do I know what level I am?
+How do I know what English level I am?